WebAssembly/shared-everything-threads/proposals/thread-spawn/Overview.md

 that TLS must be implemented by indexing a thread (see [TIDs]) into something `shared`, e.g., a `shared` memory.

-One might imagine splitting up tables or sets of globals for TLS, but `shared` memories is likely more straightforward.
+One might imagine splitting up tables or sets of globals for TLS, but `shared` memories are likely more straightforward.
 For example, when compiling C/C++ to WebAssembly, address-taken local variables are placed on an auxiliary stack in linear memory.
 For wasi-threads support, wasi-libc was already modified [to understand][wasi-libc-tls] how to manage thread-local versions of this stack.